-Total fund balance, governmental funds \$ 7,287,727 Capital assets used in governmental activities are not financial resources and, therefore, are not reported as assets in governmental Historical cost Less accumulated depreciation/amortization Change due to capital assets \$ 22,076,931 (3,223,844) 18,853,087 Long-term liabilities are not due and payable in the current period and, therefore, are not reported as liabilities in the governmental funds.
-The difference consists of: Bonds payable, net Interest payable on debt Change due to long-term debt (24,699,609) (377,030) (25,076,639) Property taxes receivable and related penalties and interest have been levied and are due, but are not available soon enough to pay current period expenditures and, therefore, are deferred in the funds.
-Property taxes receivable Penalty and interest receivable Change due to property taxes 17,853 3,151 21,004 Total net position - governmental activities \$ 1,085,179
+Total fund balance, governmental funds \$ 7,451,400 Capital assets used in governmental activities are not financial resources and, therefore, are not reported as assets in governmental funds.
+Historical cost Less accumulated depreciation/amortization Change due to capital assets \$ 26,125,368 (3,820,394) 22,304,974 Amounts due to the District's developers for prefunded construction are recorded as a liability in the Statement of Net Position .
+(3,449,487) Long-term liabilities are not due and payable in the current period and, therefore, are not reported as liabilities in the governmental funds.
+The difference consists of: Bonds payable, net Interest payable on debt Change due to long-term debt (23,856,831) (368,881) (24,225,712) Property taxes receivable and related penalties and interest have been levied and are due, but are not available soon enough to pay current period expenditures and, therefore, are deferred in the funds.
+Property taxes receivable Penalty and interest receivable Change due to property taxes 14,722 3,152 17,874 Total net position - governmental activities \$ 2,099,049